andthum/mdtools/docs/source/doc_pages/general_docs/installation.rst

 you make to the source directory will immediately affect the installed package without the need to re-install it.

-When you want to contribute to MDTools, please read the the :ref:`developers-guide-label`.
+When you want to contribute to MDTools, please read the the |dev_guide|.

 When contributing to MDTools, you should also install the packages listed in :file:`requirements-dev.txt`: